TiBag93/Convert-Debian-Server-to-Kali-Linux/README.md

 Install Gui:

-**If you are on GoogleClou** First Create a Firewall Rule for Port 5900 and 5901 in Google Cloud on 0.0.0.0/0
+**If you are on GoogleCloud**
+First Create a Firewall Rule for Port 5900 and 5901 in Google Cloud on 0.0.0.0/0

 `apt install xfce4 xfce4-goodies -y`